Federal Student Loan Debt Relief Plan

 Information on How and Where to Apply

-- For Latest Updates and Notification on When the Application is Available
+- For Latest Updates About the Loan Forgiveness

 - How to Get Ready to Apply for Student Loan Forgiveness

 - How to Apply for Student Loan Forgiveness

 - When to Apply for Student Loan Forgiveness – 4 Dates to Know

 *Until October 31, 2022, there is a limited waiver where you can receive credit for past payments that normally would not qualify for PSLF.

 The PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full time for a qualifying employer.